-The total OPEB liability in the July 1, 2016 valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the July 1, 2017 valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Actuarial Cost Method Entry Age Normal

-Inflation Rate 2.50%

-Salary Increases 3.50%

-Healthy Mortality RP-2000 healthy white collar male and female mortality tables, set back one year for males.
-Mortality is projected on a generational basis using Scale BB for males and females.
+Actuarial Cost Method Entry Age Normal Inflation Rate 2.50% Salary Increases 3.50% Healthy Mortality RP-2014 Healthy annuitant, sex-distinct mortality tables blended 50/50 blue collar and white collar, set back one year for males.
+Mortality is projected on a generational basis using the Unisex Social Security Data Scale.
+Discount Rate 3.87% (change from 3.58% in previous measurement period) Healthcare Cost Trend Rate Medical and vision: 6.75% in 2018, varying between 7.00% and and 4.75% in future years Dental: 4.50% per year

-Discount Rate 3.58%

-Healthcare Cost Trend Rate Medical and vision: 7.50% per year, decreasing to 5.0% Dental: 4.50% per year